nomad-coe/electronic-parsers/electronicparsers/quantumespresso/README.md

-This is a NOMAD parser for [QUANTUM ESPRESSO](http://www.quantum-espresso.org/).
-It will read QUANTUM ESPRESSO input and output files and provide all information in NOMAD's unified Metainfo based Archive format.
+This is a NOMAD parser for [QuantumESPRESSO](http://www.quantum-espresso.org/).
+It will read QuantumESPRESSO input and output files and provide all information in NOMAD's unified Metainfo based Archive format.

-For QUANTUM ESPRESSO please provide at least the files from this table if applicable to your calculations (remember that you can provide more files if you want):
+For QuantumESPRESSO please provide at least the files from this table, if applicable (remember that you always can provide additional files if you want):

 |Filename| Description|
 |---|---|